planetscale/nextjs-planetscale-starter/README.md

 [![Deploy to Netlify button](https://www.netlify.com/img/deploy/button.svg)](https://app.netlify.com/start/deploy?repository=https://github.com/planetscale/nextjs-planetscale-starter)

-By clicking the above button, you will be navigated to the Netlify’s direct deploy page with the project’s repository passed as parameters in the url.
-Click the **Connect to GitHub** button, name your repository and enter.
+By clicking the above button, you will be navigated to the Netlify’s direct deploy page with the project’s repository passed as parameters in the URL.
+Click the **Connect to GitHub** button, name your repository, fill in the secret (for NextAuth.js), and Save & Deploy.

 Once the site is deployed, you **must** to set up your PlanetScale database that is working behind the scenes.
 These are the following steps required to do that: